phoebe-project/phoebe2-workshop/at_the_meeting.md

 # Meeting Location

-The 2023 meeting will be held the University of Ljubljana, Slovenia in the Department of Mathemeatics and Physics, which is located at:
+The 2024 meeting will be held the University of Ljubljana, Slovenia in the Department of Mathematics and Physics, which is located at:
 Jadranska ulica 19,
 1000 Ljubljana,
 Slovenia.